wilsonliaows/docs/workbot/workbot-triggers.md

 ```

 #### Workbot command input parameters format
-The **command input parameters** field lets you decide what data is needed from the user to carry out the recipe actions successfully.
+The **command input fields** field lets you decide what data is needed from the user to carry out the recipe actions successfully.

 Each input parameter has to be provided in the following format: